-- Should we be asked to admit a child to the school with special medical needs (ARB or mainstream pupil) we will, in partnership with the parents / carers discuss their individual needs and write an Individual Healthcare Plan (IHP) see Form A. We will also involve other outside agencies as appropriate to the needs of the child and family. - An IHP will be in a medical file in each classroom, in the staffroom and kitchen. - Any resulting training needs will be identified and arranged from the appropriate support agencies and the family as required.
-Any resulting training needs will be identified and arranged from the appropriate support agencies and the family as required.
+- Should we be asked to admit a child to the school with special medical needs (ARB or mainstream pupil) we will, in partnership with the parents / carers discuss their individual needs and write an Individual Healthcare Plan IHP (see: Form A).
+We will also involve other outside agencies as appropriate to the needs of the child and family. - An IHP will be in a medical file in each classroom, in the staffroom and kitchen. - Any resulting training needs will be identified and arranged from the appropriate support agencies and the family as required.